 The complete blockchain model includes five elements: A shared and distributed ledger, immutable and traceable ledger, encryption, tokenization and a distributed public consensus mechanism.
 However, blockchain remains immature for enterprise deployments due to a range of technical issues including poor scalability and interoperability.

 Enterprise blockchains today take a practical approach and implement only some of the elements of a complete blockchain by making the ledger independent of individual applications and participants and replicating the ledger across a distributed network to create an authoritative record of significant events.
 Everyone with permissioned access sees the same information, and integration is simplified by having a single shared blockchain.
 Consensus is handled through more traditional private models.

 In the future, true blockchain or “blockchain complete” will have the potential to transform industries, and eventually the economy, as complementary technologies such as AI and the IoT begin to integrate alongside blockchain.
 This expands the type of participants to include machines, which will be able to exchange a variety of assets — from money to real estate.
 For example, a car would be able to negotiate insurance prices directly with the insurance company based on data gathered by its sensors.

 Trend No. 10: AI security

 Evolving technologies such as hyperautomation and autonomous things offer transformational opportunities in the business world.
-However, they also create in new potential points of attack.
+However, they also create security vulnerabilities in new potential points of attack.
 Security teams must address these challenges and be aware of how AI will impact the security space.

 AI security has three key perspectives: